srinivas-sateesh/RAG-query-classifier/README.md

 classifier = QueryClassifier("config.yaml")

 queries = [
-    "How do I change my password?",
-    "What's the weather like?",
+    "What are the symptoms of liver cirrhosis?", "What's the weather like?",
-    "I need help with my account",
+    "I need help.",
     "Tell me a joke",
     "asdfgh"  # gibberish
 ]